What is a Pharm.D.?

 My institution does not offer lab sections for some of the lower-level science courses.
 What should I do?

-Lab sections are required for courses with a lab on our prerequisite list so you will have to find somewhere to take them.
-You may want to consider a community or technical college.
+Lab sections are required for courses with a lab on our prerequisite list.
+You may want to consider taking lab sections at a community or technical college.

 Should the physics prerequisite be algebra based or calculus based?